-Taxpayers are required to present technical, legal and fiscal documentation in order to participate in the program.
+Taxpayers are required to present technical, legal and fiscal documentation to participate in the program.
 The following information must be submitted to CONACYT for a taxpayer to receive preapproval:

-- ▶ Taxpayer ID number and proof of tax situation - ▶ Valid registration in the RENIECYT - ▶ Copies of annual tax returns from the last three years - ▶ Annual integration of investments and expenses in R&D projects from the last three fiscal years - ▶ Estimated R&D investments and expenses grouped accordingly.
+- ▶ Taxpayer ID number and proof of tax situation - ▶ Valid registration in the National Register of Scientific and Technological Institutions and Companies (RENIECYT)

+- ▶ Copies of annual tax returns from the last three years - ▶ Annual integration of investments and expenses in R&D projects from the last three fiscal years - ▶ Estimated R&D investments and expenses grouped accordingly.
 These are the necessary expenses upon which the tax credit will be evaluated - ▶ If authorization to pay in installments has been granted, the taxpayer will provide a manifest attesting that it is not in a situation of revocation - ▶ Technical memorandum describing the main characteristics and deliverables of the projects - ▶ A legal representative who has the capacity to subscribe debt securities and possesses an electronic tax signature - ▶ CVs of the legal, administrative and technical representatives and the project personnel in the CONACYT system